vwool/linux-mm/Documentation/mm/process_addrs.rst

 keep the VMA stable.
 We explore why this is in the page table locking details section below.

+.. warning:: Page tables are normally only traversed in regions covered by VMAs.
+             If you want to traverse page tables in areas that might not be covered by VMAs, heavier locking is required.
+             See :c:func:`!walk_page_range_novma` for details.

 **Freeing** page tables is an entirely internal memory management operation and has special requirements (see the page freeing section below for more details).